QSD-Group/QSDsan/docs/source/index.rst

 - It refers to the platform, not just the core package (i.e., it includes the entire ecosystem that supports the core package).
 - We style the name to convey the name's meaning (e.g., the "QSD" part stands for "quantitative sustainable design").

-But the name of the actual packages are all in lower cases per `PEP-8 <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_:
+But names of the actual packages are all in lower cases per `PEP-8 <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_:

    *Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.*